The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability: Formalization and empirical results

-Two levels of hierarchy is shown in Fig.~\ref{fig:level02}.
-Indeed it is possible to extend this argument to arbitrary many levels $w$, with no particular reason to choose $\xi^{01}$ over $\xi^{0w}$ for the expected distribution of the data occurring physically.
-We are interested in two specifics of $w$ approaching a large number.
-Let,
+Indeed, it is possible to extend this argument to an arbitrary many levels $w$, with no particular reason to choose $\xi^{01}$ over $\xi^{0w}$ for the expected distribution of the data occurring physically.
+This generalized recursive algorithmic probability is defined as: